 This snowshoe does not have a heel lifter.
 This feature is found on other models designed more with steep or technical terrain in mind.
 Its absence here is another reminder that this model is not built for that kind of winter travel.

 The binding on the Trekker is reasonably comfortable.
 The forefoot straps are mounted on wider plastic "wings" that help to distribute the load around your boot.
-For folks with softer winter footwear, this is a big advantage over the rubber strap binding system found on the MSR Evo and Lightning Ascent that can act as a tourniquet when overtightened.
+For folks with softer winter footwear, this is a big advantage over the rubber strap binding system found on the MSR Evo, which can act as a tourniquet when overtightened.

 It's impossible to overtighten the Trekker's straps.
 A small lever on the buckle does the final tightening of each ratchet strap.
 When too much force is applied to that lever, it slips off the teeth of the strap, by design.
 It's not broken, it just won't let the user apply too much force to the buckle.
 Hikers who use a thin or soft shoe or boot for their winter adventures should check out the cushy Atlas Montane.

 Ease of Use